 While we were installing the roof framing, she commented, "The framing is a bit flimsy, are you going to install braces to strengthen them.

-I stopped here and stalled doing the front and doors.
+I stopped here and stalled doing the front and the doors.
 What brief discussions we had indicated to me that I was in for big trouble in selecting the material and how to do it.
 I didn't know what to do and then you came through.
 Thank you, thank you, thank you.
-The time couldn't have been much better.
+The timing couldn't have been much better.
 It goes to show that even bad events can lead to some good, at least from my prospective.
-One of our relative was scheduled for an operation and ask that one of us come to help out.
-Since our relative was a female, we decide it would probably be best if she went.
-We made arrangements for her three week trip.
+One of our relatives was scheduled for an operation and ask that one of us come to help out.
+Since our relative was a female, we decided it would probably be best if she went.
+We made arrangements for her three-week trip.

 You may think that I exaggerate, but if anything, I believe that I have left much out.

 An epilogue, of sorts, to this story.